 As expected, the GPU-based implementations are significantly faster than their peer multi-core CPU implementations with speedups ranging from 2.7X to 4.7X for the three major components (point indexing, spatial filtering and spatial refinement) under the three grid resolutions, as shown in Fig. 6.
-The speedups are higher for spatial filtering and spatial refinement as they are more computing intensive and can better use GPU's massive floating point computing power better.
+The speedups are higher for spatial filtering and spatial refinement as they are more computing intensive and can better use GPU's massive floating point computing power.
 Please note that the CPU performance is measured when all the 8 cores are fully utilized and the multi-core CPU implementations have been optimized as much as possible for fair comparisons.
-Our results agree with the rigorous performance analysis on quite a few non-geospatial benchmarks by Lee et al (2010) when comparing the performance of GPUs and multi-core CPUs.
-The comparisons may also suggest that our data parallel designs can achieve high efficiency on both GPUs and multi-core CPUs by using parallel primitives that are optimized for the respective hardware platforms.
+Our results agree with the rigorous performance analysis on quite a few nongeospatial benchmarks reported in [20] when comparing the performance of GPUs and multi-core CPUs.
+The comparisons also suggest that our data parallel designs can achieve high efficiency on both GPUs and multi-core CPUs by using parallel primitives that are optimized for the respective hardware platforms.
 As such, they are less likely to depend on the programming skills of individual programmers and are more preferable from a software development perspective.